-- 3.3.1 Ensuring that staff members in their area are aware of this policy. - 3.3.2 Facilitating education on the content of this policy. - 3.3.3 Reporting any breaches of this policy via the Trust's incident reporting system and directly to the Infection Prevention Team. - 3.3.3 Alerting the Infection Prevention Team to any potential outbreaks of infection or SI.
+- 3.3.1 Ensuring that staff members in their area are aware of this policy. - 3.3.2 Facilitating education on the content of this policy. - 3.3.3 Reporting any breaches of this policy via the Trust's incident reporting system and directly to the Infection Prevention Team. - 3.3.3 Alerting the Infection Prevention Team to any potential outbreaks of infection or severe/significant incident/outbreak.